Monogramm/erpnext_ocr/README.md

 ## Pre-requisites: tesseract-python and imagemagick

-- Install tesserct-ocr and imagemagick (to work with pdf files) using this command on Debian:
+- Install tesseract-ocr, plus imagemagick and ghostscript (to work with pdf files) using this command on Debian:
   ```
-  sudo apt-get install tesseract-ocr imagemagick libmagickwand-dev
+  sudo apt-get install tesseract-ocr imagemagick libmagickwand-dev ghostscript
   ```

 ## Installation